s-crypt/AppleMusic-to-Listenbrainz-Import/A-Monument-to-My-Idiocy.md

 print(json_string)
 ```

-Helpful code by lucifer to get the HTTP 400 error I was getting
+## Helpful code by lucifer to get the HTTP 400 error I was getting since there is/was an error with the library that prevented errors from being shown.

 ```python
 try: